Career Progression – Frequently Asked Questions

 What are competencies?

-Competencies are the behaviors, capabilities, understanding, and expertise that contribute to growth within a position.
+Competencies are the behaviors, capabilities, understanding, and expertise that contribute to professional growth and development within a classification.
 Specifically:

 Behavior is the observable reaction of an individual to a certain situation.